pascal-canuel/hacdias.com/content/personal/new-year-resolutions-2016.markdown

 - resolutions
 ---

 One year more has passed.
 It seems like yesterday I was turning thirteen.
 Nostalgia.
-2015 has been very turbulent and troubled year, but still amazing.
+2015 has been very turbulent and troubled year, but still amazing and meaningful.
 It has been very antithetical in so many ways I can't tell you.
 But being that way helped me to grow more than in the years before - growing is a continuous process we should never fear.

 > "Was it worth doing?
 Everything’s worth doing / If the soul of the doer isn’t small." - Fernando Pessoa

 After making a review of what happened this year, I have chosen some objectives to reach in 2016, some New Year's resolutions.
 I think some of them are...
-I don't know... a bit ambitious, but only the time can tell me.
+I don't know... a bit ambitious, but only the time can tell if I can achieve them.
 See it for yourself.

 1. Start meditating
 2. Write more